CTPUG/wafer/docs/kvpairs.rst

   done somewhere else though (``admin.py``, ``views.py``, and the REST adapter) the model has no concept of an accessing user.
 * Cascade-deleting of keys
+* Can the mixin be added to non-wafer models, e.g. auth.User?
+* More dynamic way to manage which models are supported, or decide that this limitation isn't actually needed.
+* Admin-class mixins to provide inline forms.

 .. _namespacing: